Riteshkanara/Blockchain_Specialization_Coursera/README.md

 ## 1. Introduction

 This repo contains all my work for this specialization.
-All the notes, reference materials, code base, quiz questions, screenshot, and images, are taken from, unless specified, [Blockchain Specialization on Coursera](https://www.coursera.org/specializations/blockchain#about).
+All the notes, reference materials, code base, quiz questions, u4hrscreenshot, and images, are taken from, unless specified, [Blockchain Specialization on Coursera](https://www.coursera.org/specializations/blockchain#about).

 > **NOTE**: Key takeaways from blockchain-related concepts and state-of-the-art blockchains are also continuously updated and included in this repository.